chris-moreton/plutus-scripts/README.md

 Setup
 -----

-Put all .addr files and their associated .skey files in ~/wallets
+Put all .addr files and their associated .skey files in ./wallets and all Plutus scripts in ./scripts.

 Set the CARDANO_CLI to point to the correct version of cardano-cli.